TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/DesignTemplate/Index.rst

     theme/js/website.js
     theme/index.html

 The two CSS and JavaScript files ``bootstrap.min.css`` and ``bootstrap.min.js`` belong to the Bootstrap framework.
-As a matter of fact, these files can be ignored (we will include the Bootstrap framework using TypoScript as shown in section xxx).
+As a matter of fact, these files can be ignored (we will include the Bootstrap framework using TypoScript as shown in section :ref:`file-setup-typoscript`).
 The CSS file ``website.css`` implements the custom styles used for the website.
 Same as the JavaScript file ``website.js``, which contains custom JavaScript code.
 The only file inside the ``image/`` directory is a simple logo as a PNG image.
 Let's assume this is a square image of 100px width by 100px height.

 Another file we can ignore is the jQuery library ``jquery-3.2.1.min.js`` in the ``js/`` directory.
 Due to the fact that there is a better way to include external libraries in TYPO3, we do not need to worry about this library either.